shahnawazkcl/NN_starter_package/README.md

-# NN_starter_package
+# Neural Networks Starter_package
-starter package for neural nets using Tensorflow and keras with notebook examples.
+Starter package for neural nets using Tensorflow and keras with notebook examples.